How to Build a Basic Maternity Wardrobe on a BudgetKayla Moncur

 Here are the very basic pieces that can get you through pregnancy with your budget (and sanity!) intact.

-A Few Tanks
+1. A Few Tanks

 I’ve discovered that three or four basic tanks (or tees) in neutral colors are a really good starting point.
 Wear them alone or add a vest, cardigan, cropped jacket, scarf, or above-the-belly belt.
-There are so many ways to jazz them up with your pre-pregnancy clothing that they go a lot farther than you’d think!Get them at Old Navy, $12.94
+There are so many ways to jazz them up with your pre-pregnancy clothing that they go a lot farther than you’d think!

-One Pair of Jeans
+2. One Pair of Jeans

-gets me through all of my first and most of my second trimester without having to wear maternity jeans.
+The hair-tie trick gets me through all of my first and most of my second trimester without having to wear maternity jeans.
 When I do make the switch, I’m usually round enough to want a full panel.
 One good pair of full panel maternity jeans is enough to get me through the rest of my pregnancy in comfort and style.
 A word to the wise: Just like with regular jeans, you’re probably better off going to the store and trying on a few pairs until you find one that fits your shape.
 It’s so hard finding a good fit online!
-I love to check department stores like Macy’s and JC Penney … they usually have quite a few options and they’re always having sales!Get them at Macy's, $29.98
+I love to check department stores like Macy’s and JC Penney … they usually have quite a few options and they’re always having sales!

-Pencil Skirt … For When You Need to Look Nice
+3. Pencil Skirt … For When You Need to Look Nice

 We’re church-going folk which means I need to have a bump-friendly skirt or dress option open to me every Sunday.
 I’ve also been pregnant over Christmas twice now, which included some nicer parties for work and family.
 I have a skirt that is very similar to this one and it has been a lifesaver.

-I firmly believe that every pregnant woman should have one thing in her closet that is A) easy to wear and B) makes her feel like a million bucks.
+I firmly believe that every pregnant woman should have one thing in her closet that is both easy to wear and makes her feel like a million bucks.
 I have a dress very similar to this Gap one that I pull out whenever I’m just feeling fat and blah.
-There’s something about it that makes me feel long and lean regardless of how big my belly gets!Get it at Gap, $64.95
+There’s something about it that makes me feel long and lean regardless of how big my belly gets!

 I know some people swear by maternity leggings (and you should definitely try some on!) but I’ve had a couple of pairs and I’m really happy just wearing my regular (very stretchy) ones with the waistband under my belly.
 Also, if you have one of those jersey fold-over skirts, then don’t buy a maternity version — it’s the same thing!
 Lastly, avoid maternity versions of anything with an open front, such as a cardigan, unless it’s on amazing sale.
 You can probably get the same thing for cheaper in the non-maternity section!
-There are plenty of things in your pre-pregnancy closet that will work great through your whole 9 months!Get them at Target, $5 (on sale)
+There are plenty of things in your pre-pregnancy closet that will work great through your whole 9 months!

-When All Else Fails … Raid Your Man’s Closet
+6. When All Else Fails … Raid Your Man’s Closet

 When you get to the very end and you’re huge and nothing fits, then take a gander at the OTHER side of the closet.
 My husband hates when I steal his clothes but desperate times, you know?
-His stuff can usually get me through those last few weeks!
+His stuff can usually get me through those last few weeks.
 Bonus: It’s free!

-Also, don’t forget to check out thrift stores!
+Also, don’t forget to check out thrift stores.
 Sometimes I find stuff, sometimes I don’t, but when there are $4 maternity tops at stake, it’s at least worth looking!